See, I have God for my help.

 now and for ever.
 Amen.

-through Jesus Christ, our common wealth.
+through Jesus Christ, whom hatred cannot touch.
 Amen.
 PIC

 Let us bless the Lord.